cmhume/bikesharing/README.md

 ## Overview:

 In this analysis, citibike user data from New York City was used to create visualizations in Tableau.
-First, the original csv file was updated using pandas in Jupyter Notebook to change the Trip Duration column to a Datetime Format that could be used in the analysis.
+The user data was recorded in August, a pupular biking month, from 8/3/2019 - 8/12/2019.
+First, the original data file was updated using pandas in Jupyter Notebook to change the Trip Duration column to a Datetime Format that could be used in the analysis.
 Then worksheets were made in Tableau, displaying bike checkout times for users, checkout times by gender, trips by weekday per hour, trips by weekday per hour by gender,  trips by weekday per gender, August peak hours, and gender breakdown of all users.
 After the worksheets were completed, they were compiled in a Tableau story.

 [link to NYC Citibike Analysis](https://public.tableau.com/app/profile/corinne.hume/viz/NYCCitibikeAnalysis_16240607751250/NYCCitibikeAnalysis)

 ## Results:

 ### Checkout Times for Users:

 This line graph displays the amount of time all users rented their citibike in minutes on the bottom x-axis and hours on the top x-axis.
 The number of users is displayed on the y-axis.
-The graph shows most users checkout their citibikes for 5 minutes with a total of 146,752, and most bike checkouts are for less than 60 minutes.
+The graph shows most users checkout their citibikes for 5 minutes with a total of 146,752 users, and most bike checkouts are for less than 60 minutes.

 ![checkout_time](https://user-images.githubusercontent.com/78699521/121812977-ecde2a00-cc1e-11eb-886f-79498d7f3402.png)